 The Most Beautiful Beaches in East Malaysia

-Borneo is famous for its natural setting and you can find some great beaches here.
+Borneo is famous for its natural setting and you can find some of the best east Malaysia beaches here.
+East Malaysia is definitely home to some of the top beach in Malaysia contenders.

 Bako National Park, Sarawak